Security for Your Smartphone – Tips and Some Helpful Apps

 Most of those things you really should not do when you are in public Wi-Fi.
 But even if you are not, make sure to log out of your apps to be as secure as possible in a worst case scenario.

 7. Switch of Bluetooth When You are not Using it

 Bluetooth is an entry point to your device that is of course secured, but can still be vulnerable.
 Make sure to turn off Bluetooth when you are not using it, to avoid someone else gaining control over your phone by taking advantage of vulnerabilities.

-If you follow these seven tips to protect your smartphone, you will make it very hard for anyone who gets his or her hands on your phone, to actually cause severe damage.
+If you follow these tips to protect your smartphone, you will make it very hard for anyone who gets his or her hands on your phone, to actually cause severe damage.
 There are many great security apps for your smartphone out there, so why not take advantage of that.
 Just as you would not tell a stranger on the street everything about yourself, it is a smart move not to make yourself and your virtual identity on your phone too accessible.